The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 If you think you qualify for a digital exclusion exemption, you should apply to HMRC in advance using their published process.
 If you fall into a deferred category (for example, certain non-resident cases), you may be brought in later, so you should still monitor HMRC guidance.

-MTD uses a points-based penalty system for late submission.
+MTD for Airbnb hosts uses a points-based penalty system for late submission.

 Late Quarterly Submission